Get Access to 250+ Online Classes

 With physical problems, you can point to where it hurts.
 Mental health problems work a little differently.
 Your brain is uniquely yours, so it can be difficult to identify what’s triggering your emotional exhaustion.
-This means that you can’t use anybody else as a gauge for your stress.
-What comes easily to your co-worker could feel like pulling teeth to you—and vice versa: your walk in the park could be their nightmare.
-It's all personal.
+This means that you can’t use anyone else as a gauge for your stress.
+What feels easy to your co-workers could feel like pulling teeth to you—and vice versa: your walk in the park could be their nightmare.

 What we do know is that emotional exhaustion hits when you’re feeling overwhelmed, overworked, or plain ole stressed.

 While the old entrepreneur mindset of taking no time off used to reign in the business world, it’s quickly falling out of vogue.

 Companies are discovering that healthy, rested employees do better work.
 Some of them even let you nap on the job.
 Google, the Huffington Post, and even NASA have energy pods for sleepy employees.

 For example, firefighters are notoriously sleep-deprived.
 Measures are now being implemented to ensure these first responders are properly rested and ready for action.